yoshida-lab/XenonPy/xenonpy/contrib/README.md

 require some testing to see whether they can find broader acceptance.

 When adding a project, please stick to the following directory structure:

-1. Create a project directory in `contrib/`, and mirror the portions of the XenonPy tree that your project requires underneath `contrib/my_project/`.
+1. Create a project directory in `contrib/` with your project name, for example, `contrib/my_project/`.
 2. Provide a `README.md` under the root of the project directory, e.g `contrib/my_project/README.md`.
+3. Add unit test code (using pytest) under the `$ROOT/tests/contrib/my_project/`.

 For example, let's say you create a project named `foo` with source file `foo.py` and the testing file `foo_test.py`.
-If you were to merge those files directly into XenonPy, they would live in `$ROOT/xenonpy/descriptor/foo.py` and `$ROOT/tests/descriptor/foo_test.py`.
-In `contrib/`, they are part of project `foo`, and their full paths are `$ROOT/xenonpy/contrib/foo/descriptor/foo.py` and in `tests`, the full paths are `$ROOT/tests/foo/descriptor/test_foo.py`.
+In `contrib/`, they are part of project `foo`, and their full paths are `$ROOT/xenonpy/contrib/foo/foo.py` and in `tests`, the full paths are `$ROOT/tests/contrib/foo/test_foo.py`.

+We prepared the `sample_codes` folder for the contributors who want to add some sample codes.
+Adding sample codes is somehow like the adding project but without adding the unit test codes.